Click for Dog Grooming Equipment & Supplies (Affiliate Link)

 For small or mid-sized breeds without thick hair or breeds that do not require a complicated cut, groomers typically charge $30-$50.
 Groomers charge $50-$70 for large breeds without thick hair.
 For mid or large-sized breeds that have thick hair and require complicated cuts, the cost is from $70-$90 and sometimes more for giant breeds.

-Bath-only grooming for dogs with very short hair costs 50-75% of the price for full grooming.
+Bath-only grooming for dogs with very short hair costs 50-75% of the amount for full grooming.
 Puppy grooming can cost as little as $10.
 At-home grooming also costs less then grooming in a salon.

 Additional Dog Grooming Charges